 The organization name of the cable modem manufacturer MUST always be present in the cable modem.
 The cable modem manufacturer's organizationName MAY be stored in the cable modems code image.
-Under normal conditions the manufacturer name should not change, but his specification does not prohibit a manufacturer from changing how its organizationName is stored in the CM.
+Under normal conditions the manufacturer's organizationName SHOULD NOT change, but this specification does not prohibit a manufacturer from changing how its organizationName is stored in the CM.
 The manufacturer named used for code upgrade is not necessarily the same name used in the DOCSIS Manufacturer Certificate.